-Seeing how nice this wine was, Teaderman held some of the fruit back for themselves and released their first commercial vintage in 1995.
 However, since they are in the heart of Oakville, they are in prime Cabernet Sauvignon country.
-Furthermore, consider the fact that they have the same gravel soils and similar terroir to nearby Groth winery who under the wine making skills of Nils Venge produced the first 100 point rated Cabernet Sauvignon from Robert Parker.
-Also in the late 1980’s and early 1990’s a nasty little bug called phylloxera infested a number of Napa Valley’s vineyards and damaged and ultimately killed numerous grape vines that were grafted onto the non-phylloxera resistant AXR rootstock.
+Furthermore, consider the fact that they have the same gravelly soils and similar terroir to nearby Groth winery who under the wine making skills of Nils Venge produced the first 100 point rated Cabernet Sauvignon from Robert Parker.
+Also, in the late 1980s and early 1990s a nasty little pest called phylloxera infested the soil of a number of Napa Valley’s vineyards and damaged and ultimately killed numerous grape vines that were grafted onto the non-phylloxera resistant AXR rootstock.
 In 1993, they converted over half of their vineyard to Cabernet Sauvignon and sold these grapes for a number of years to a nearby winery.

-Then in 2001 under the tutelage of the late Justin Meyer of Silver Oak Cellars, released their first vintage of Cabernet Sauvignon bottled under Teaderman Vineyards.
+Then in 2001 under the tutelage of the late winemaker Justin Meyer and co-founder of Silver Oak Cellars, Teaderman Vineyards produced their first vintage of Cabernet Sauvignon bottled under Teaderman Vineyards.
 Today Teaderman employs two well-known Napa winemakers.
 Nearby Silver Oak’s philosophy regarding aging has rubbed off on Teaderman.
 Their wines are aged much longer than most Napa wineries and typically receive at least 2 years in the bottle before being released.
 The Teaderman’s and their winemakers taste the wines over a period of time to determine when they are ready to be released based on aromas, flavor, balance and the wine’s overall integration.
 Not many wineries are able to have this type of lengthy aging program, but this is certainly not a bad thing from a consumer point of view.

-The 2004 Sauvignon Blanc is a golden straw color with nice mineral notes on the bouquet which open up to more honeysuckle and tropical aromas as the wine breathes in the glass.
+The 2004 Teaderman Vineyards Sauvignon Blanc is a golden straw color with nice mineral notes on the bouquet which open up to more honeysuckle and tropical aromas as the wine breathes in the glass.
 The palate is slightly creamy but not too much so.
 This wine sits on the lees for 4 months which helps contribute a certain amount of creaminess.
-There are nice flavors of citrus and tropical fruit overtones.
-There is just a touch of vanilla on the finish and the wine is certainly not over oaked; it is extremely well balanced.
-A yeast commonly used for Champagne wines is used and the wine was bled into the barrels (usually around 20% new oak) still somewhat sweet where it finished its fermentation.
+This bottling offers pleasing flavors of citrus and tropical fruit overtones.
+There is just a touch of vanilla on the finish; the wine is certainly not over oaked and is extremely well balanced.
+A yeast commonly used for Champagne wines is used for primary fermentation; the wine was transferred into the barrels (usually around 20% new oak) still somewhat sweet where it finished its fermentation.
 And then its aged on its lees with battonage occurring for a few months.

-Teaderman produces only a total of about 1000 cases annually.
-As a result they are extremely selectively distributed through specific national markets.
-As of press time they are distributed Internationally in Japan, mostly in Tokyo.
+Teaderman produces only a total of about 1,000 cases annually.
+As a result, they are extremely selectively distributed through specific national markets.
+As of our latest update to this review, they are distributed internationally in Japan, mostly in Tokyo.
 We should also mention for the type of inherent quality in these wines the prices are very reasonable.
-Their wines have been well received at high end restaurants throughout the USA.
-You may also signup for their mailing list.
-Visit: www.teadermanvineyards.com
+Their wines have been well received at a number of premium restaurants throughout the USA.

-Several other electric charging stations are available for non Tesla vehicles.
+Several other electric charging stations are available for non-Tesla vehicles.
 The plaza also sells clean-burning fuels including propane Autogas, biodiesel, liquid natural gas and compressed natural gas.
 And customers driving gasoline powered vehicles can fill up at the Chevron on site.
 Teaderman’s Pacific Pride gas station also sells renewable diesel.
 A well-stocked convenience store is located within a short walk of the pumps.